What is an adjective?

 There are certain questions about adjectives that you should memorize.

-Knowing these questions will help you know for sure whether any word is acting as an adjective.
+Knowing the adjective questions will help you know for sure whether any word is acting as an adjective.

 Adjectives answers at least one of these adjective questions.